MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribbonbaseelement-class.md

 ### <a name="parameters"></a>Parametri

-*bIsDefaultMenuLook (Informazioni in lingua lingua stati invisi del menu predefinito*<br/>
+*bIsDefaultMenuLook*<br/>
-[in] TRUE per impostare l'elemento della barra multifunzione da visualizzare come un comando popup. in caso contrario, FALSE.
+in TRUE per impostare l'elemento della barra multifunzione in modo che venga visualizzato come comando popup; in caso contrario, FALSE.

 ### <a name="remarks"></a>Osservazioni

-## <a name="cmfcribbonbaseelementsetdescription"></a><a name="setdescription"></a>CMFCRibbonBaseElement::SetDescription
+## <a name="cmfcribbonbaseelementsetdescription"></a><a name="setdescription"></a> CMFCRibbonBaseElement:: FileDescription

 Imposta la descrizione dell'elemento della barra multifunzione.